 Our skin produces a natural body oil called sebum, which helps to keep our skin from drying out.
-If the body produces too much sebum, dead skin cells can stick together inside the pore causing them to become trapped inside the pore.
+If the body produces too much sebum, dead skin cells can stick together inside the pore causing them to become trapped inside it.
 Bacteria that naturally live on the skin can also get inside a pore causing the pore to become inflamed (red and swollen).
-If the inflammation goes deep into the skin, an acne cyst or nodule appears.
+An acne cyst or nodule appears if the inflammation goes deep into the skin.

-Stress is another big trigger.
+- Stress is another big trigger.
 Meditation can help with that.
-So get your "Ommmmm" on.
+So get your "Ohmmmmm" on.

 There are many over the counter acne treatments readily available without a prescription.
-Unfortunately, many of these treatments don’t work very well and can dry the skin more which can make the situation even worse.
-There are a variety of treatments a doctor can prescribe which can be costly and can leave you with scars and dark spots.
-Most of these treatments contain harmful acids and or steroids and do have side effects, one of which can cause even more acne!
+Unfortunately, many of these treatments don’t work very well.
+They can dry the skin more which can make the situation even worse.
+There are a variety of treatments a doctor can prescribe which can be costly and leave you with scars and dark spots.
+Most of these treatments contain harmful acids and or steroids and have side effects, one of which can cause even more acne!

 Some of the most common prescription treatments include: